 I would be remiss if I didn’t mention that all these methods will require at least some work on your part.
 A red dot sight is going to have a taller height over bore (HOB) than your traditional sighting method and thus will take some trigger time to get used to.
 Some mounts and optics are taller than others, but that may not be as big of a deal as you think.

 Iron Sights [AKA: ‘Training Wheels’]: This one of the most common methods people bring forth.
-If you’re running a RDS that co-witnesses with your irons, simply finding your traditional sight picture means that you also find the dot.
+If you’re running an RDS that co-witnesses with your irons, simply finding your traditional sight picture means that you also find the dot.
 It also tends to be slower, because you’re first aligning the front and rear sights, then finding the dot, and then finding the target.
-While target tracking with a red dot sight is faster than with irons, you’re limiting the speed in which you can pickup the dot.
+While target tracking with a red dot sight is faster than with irons, you’re limiting the speed at which you can pick up the dot.
 Furthermore, your iron sights can obscure the dot itself.

 Muzzle Up: For this method, as you draw down on the target you start with a slightly elevated muzzle and acquire the dot as you level onto the target.
 This one is usually very quick to learn, especially if you already present the handgun in this manner.